How do I know what annual leave I am entitled to?

 Workplaces are allowed to have a policy that says whether or not they will consider any requests to cash up annual leave.

 If your employer does have a policy that says they will consider requests to cash up annual leave, the policy can’t have in it the amount of annual holidays you can cash up or the number of requests you can make.

 All it can say is whether or not they will consider requests for cashing up leave.
 If there’s no policy, that means they will consider requests.

 I want to cash up two days of my annual leave to cover an unexpected bill - can my employer say no?

 Your employer is allowed to say "no" to your application to cash in annual leave.
 They have to tell you this in writing, but they don’t have to tell you their reason for saying no. Unless they have a policy that says they won’t consider any requests to cash up annual leave (see the question above for information about this) they have to consider your application fairly.

 However, even if they turned down your application this time it doesn’t mean they will say no again next time.

 My employer accidentally cashed in more of my annual leave than I asked for.
 Have I lost that part of my annual leave?

 If your employer does cash in the wrong amount of your annual leave, or cashes in some of your annual leave without you asking them to, you don’t lose the annual leave.
 As well as still being able to take the annual leave, you can also keep the money.
 Your employer may also face a penalty.
-The information is in this fact sheet from the Ministry of Business, Innovation and Employment.
+More about this is on the Ministry of Business, Innovation and Employment'sEmployment website.